s3ql/s3ql/rst/backends.rst

 refer to :ref:`eventual_consistency` for information about what this entails).

+When connecting to Amazon S3, S3QL uses an unencrypted HTTP connection, so if you want your data to stay confidential, you have to create the S3QL file system with encryption (this is also the default).

 When reading the authentication information for the S3 backend from the `authinfo` file, the `host` field is ignored, i.e. the first entry with `s3` as a backend will be used.
 For example ::